 Saint Laserian`s Cathedral is considered one of the jewels of late medieval architecture in Ireland.
-The cathedral is housed in a medieval monastery in the picturesque village of Old Leighlin, County Carlow, approximately 12 km south of Carlow town.
+The cathedral is housed in a medieval monastery in the picturesque village of Old Leighlin, County Carlow.
+Approximately 12 km south of Carlow town.

-The Cathedral Church of St Laserian is one of Ireland’s smallest cathedrals.
+Besides, the Cathedral Church of St Laserian is one of Ireland’s smallest cathedrals.
 It is also the oldest working building in County Carlow today.

-Saint Laserian’s Cathedral has a fascinating and often violent history, it has survived the Viking raids, witnessed turbulent religious events, including religious murders, and remains a place with many secrets to this day.
+Thus, it survived the Viking raids and witnessed turbulent religious events, including religious murders.
+And remains a place with many secrets to this day.

-Old Leighlin, now a peaceful and quiet village, was plundered multiple times and even completely destroyed by a fire in 1060.
+Moreover, Old Leighlin, now a peaceful and quiet village, was plundered multiple times and even completely destroyed by a fire in 1060.
 The original monastery buildings were probably made of wood and were destroyed by fire.
-The current structure was built in the 12th century and contains architecture from every century since then.
+The structure was built in the 12th century and contains architecture from every century since then.
 It consists of a straight nave 25 meters long, a massive central tower 18 meters high with an intricately carved vault that was added in the 15th century, and a choir rebuilt in the mid-16th century.
 The only window in the nave is above the west door.

-Today, the development and renovation of the Department continues.
-The chapel is undergoing a thorough renovation, there is to be an information point for tourists, a shop, a cafe and a toilet block.
-This will allow the building to be opened more widely for cultural, educational and diocesan use.
+Today, the development and renovation of the Department continue.
+The chapel is undergoing a thorough renovation, there is to be an information point for tourists, a shop, a cafe, and a toilet block.
+This will allow the building to be opened more widely for cultural, educational, and diocesan use.